The Library Channel

 Videorecording and Live Cablecasts

 Equipment in Meeting Room A enables non-profit organizations holding meetings in Meeting Room A to videotape their meeting and/or show their meeting live on The Library Channel.
 Prior approval is required and must follow established guidelines.
-For more information, visit our Videorecording and Live Cablecast page.
+More about Videorecording and Live Cablecasting.